SummerOfCode2020/syllabus/cheatsheet.md

     - Return Value: the “output” of a function.
 If no return value is defined for a Javascript function, it will return undefined.

+    - Braces: or curly braces, refer to the { and } symbols.
+These symbols are used to wrap Javascript objects.

+    - Brackets: or square brackets, refer to the [ and ] symbols.
+These symbols are used to wrap Javascript arrays.

+    - Property: a value stored on an object, accessible by its key via “dot notation” (object.property).
+They are used similarly to the way variables are used outside an object.

+    - Method: a function stored on an object, accessible by its name key via “dot notation” (object.method().
+They are used similarly to the way functions are used outside an object.

+    - Destructuring: in Javascript, an assignment syntax used as a “shortcut” to easily create new variables and set their values equal to a property inside an object.

 ### NODE
 * Node: an engine for executing Javascript code outside the browser.